Lords of Chaos (criminal group): Murder of Mark Schwebes

 Kevin Foster's coming to your house.

-At approximately 11:30 pm, Mark Schwebes heard a knock at his door.
-Opening it, Foster shot Schwebes in the face with a Mossberg 12-gauge shotgun, which authorities believe killed him instantly.
-Foster shot him a second time in the buttocks because he perceived him as homosexual.
-Mistakenly believing that it was impossible to trace shells back to his shotgun because it was a smooth bore weapon, Foster left the two spent shotgun shells at the scene.
+At approximately 11:30 pm, Foster and the others went to Mark Schwebes home and knocked on the front door.
+When Schwebes opened the door, Foster shot him in the face with a Mossberg 12-gauge shotgun.
+Authorities believe he died instantly.
+Foster shot him a second time, in the buttocks, because he perceived Schwebes as homosexual.
+Mistakenly believing it was impossible to trace shells back to his shotgun because it was a smooth bore weapon, Foster left the two spent shotgun shells at the scene.

 Arrest and trial

 At first, lead detectives on the case focused on a love triangle they believed Mark Schwebes had been involved in.
 However, members of the group soon began bragging about the killing.
 On May 2, Craig Lesh, a hanger-on of the group, bragged to his ex-girlfriend Julie Schuchard that the Lords of Chaos killed Mark Schwebes.
 He told her that he had been present and was the one who had knocked on the door.
 On May 3, after a restless night, Schuchard decided that she had to tell the authorities what she knew.

 From Schuchard, detectives learned not only of Schwebes's murder, but of the group's plans to commit armed robbery at a Hardee's restaurant where Magnotti and Shields worked.
 The detectives then questioned Craig Lesh.
 They learned he had not actually been present during the murder.
 Detectives also learned the group was responsible for the Coca-Cola bottling-plant bombing.
 This led to the arrests of the group's key members on their way to committing the Hardee's robbery.

 Brad Young and Craig Lesh were released with no charges filed against them.
 Chris Burnett worked out a deal with prosecutors.
 He would plead guilty to second-degree arson and armed robbery, and turn state's evidence against the Lords of Chaos.
 In return he would serve two years in jail and receive ten years' probation.
 Tom Torrone also turned state evidence, and was allowed to plead no contest to second-degree arson.
 Torrone would serve one year in jail with ten years probation.
 In March 1997, Magnotti pleaded guilty to conspiracy to commit first-degree murder, was sentenced to 32 years and agreed to testify.
 Two weeks before his trial began, Shields pleaded guilty to first-degree murder, followed in October by Black.
 Both received life imprisonment.
 Three other members of the Lords of Chaos pleaded guilty in exchange for their testimony.
 Only Kevin Foster went to trial.